 As soon as you miss a paycheck, you need to let your employer know.
 Speak up a little and have a frank discussion with your boss, the human resources department, and the accounting department.
 Document and summarize your discussions in writing and share them with senior people throughout the organization.
 This will let your employer know that you are going to hold them accountable.
 If you’re lucky, the non-payment was a mere oversight or computing error.
 In those cases, expect to re-paid quickly.

 However, if something more nefarious is happening, you’ll need to go further.
 Document any interactions or discussions with your bosses.
-They will benefit you if the situation ends up in court.
+This will benefit you if the situation ends up in court.
 As mentioned, you may also want to retain a lawyer and have them send a letter to your employer on your behalf.
-The letter should outline the legal actions you will take if payment is not forthcoming in timely manner.
+The letter should outline the legal actions you will take if payment is not forthcoming in a timely manner.

 You should also use your discussions with various bosses or co-workers to gain an understanding of the financial situation with the organization.
 Why were you not paid?
 What is going on with the company where you work?
 Is a bankruptcy filing likely?
 Or did the scumbag owner blow the commission fund on a new sports car?
 Obtaining a clearer picture will help you make decisions going forward, including whether…